vaishakbelle/vaishakbelle.github.io/honors.md

 Consultancy
 --------

-I am consulting and collaborating with a number of industry and educational partners, including the NatWest Group, on explainable AI (please feel free to send me an email if interested to know more)
+I am consulting and collaborating with a number of industry and educational partners, including the NatWest Group, on explainable AI

 * * *